October 07, 2020

 August 11, 2019

 Two months ago, I applied and was accepted to a master’s program at a prestigious business school (ranked #2), HEC Paris.
-The degree is title Master of Science in Innovation and Entrepreneurship (MSIE).
+The degree is titled Master of Science in Innovation and Entrepreneurship (MSIE).
 It has 10 normal courses, 10 practical project-based courses and one large team project.
 The master’s program lasts about one year and a half.
 Thus the program ends in 2020.
 However the graduation will be in 2021, because HEC has only one graduation ceremony which is held in its beautiful Paris campus.

 I finished my first Master’s degree in 2007.
 It was Master of Science in Information Systems Technology from the University of Northern Virginia.
 I don’t like traditional universities and degrees.
 I’m a strong proponent of modern online education like Node University or Udacity.
-I taught at the Hack Reactor coding academy and I’m a huge fan of vocational schools that teach practical trades as oppose to abstract and theoretical knowledge unnecessary for the real-world jobs.
+I taught at the Hack Reactor coding academy and I’m a huge fan of vocational schools that teach practical trades as opposed to abstract and theoretical knowledge unnecessary for real-world jobs.
 Needless to say, that there are a lot of materials available online via YouTube and blogs.
-So it might come as a surprise that I’m getting a second masters degree.
+So it might come as a surprise that I’m getting a second master’s degree.
 However, I decided to commit to getting a second Master of Science degree for the following reasons:

 I’ll try to keep writing about my journey through this innovative and practical Master of Science program.